 Who will be at the on-site visit?

-The DPI monitoring team will consist of three to six staff members, including the team lead who will be the primary contact for the LEA.
+The DPI monitoring team will consist of three to six staff members, including the team facilitator who will be the primary contact for the LEA.
 For each ESEA program utilized by the LEA there will be a DPI designee who is responsible for administering that program.

 Who from your LEA should participate?